-- 2 On the second appearance of the target the firer is to adopt the kneeling position, draw pistol and engage the target with five rounds. - 3 At the end of the phase, firers should remain in position, reload, make ready and return pistols.
+- On the second appearance of the target the firer is to adopt the kneeling 2 position, draw pistol and engage the target with five rounds. - At the end of the phase, firers should remain in position, reload, make 3 ready and return pistols.

-Phase 4b
+Phase 4h

-Position Standing.
+Distance 10m Position Standing.
+No of Shots Ten

-Timing One exposure of eight seconds followed by four of
+One exposure of eight seconds followed by four of Timing

-four seconds.
+four seconds

-Scoring 5, 4 or 3 points in the head or 3, 2 or 1 points in the body.
+5, 4 or 3 points in the head or 3, 2 or 1 points in the Scoring body.

-- When the target appears the firer is to move to the 10m firing point, draw pistol and engage the target with two rounds from the standing position then return pistol. - 2 On the next four exposures the firer is to draw pistol and engage the target with two rounds from the standing position returning the pistol after each exposure.
+- 1 When the target appears the firer is to move to the 10m firing point, draw pistol and engage the target with two rounds from the standing position then return pistol. - On the next four exposures the firer is to draw pistol and engage the target 2 with two rounds from the standing position returning the pistol after each exposure.

-- 1 The Secondary Weapon (Pistol) will be loaded and holstered first.
-The rifle will then be loaded and made ready for Phase 1a. - 2 Each member of the team will complete his whole shoot at one time. - 3 In the event of a protest being upheld a re-shoot will be carried out immediately. - 4 In the event of a tie, scores will be counted out by Phase 1a then 1b then 2a then 2b
+- The Secondary Weapon (Pistol) will be loaded and holstered first.
+The rifle 1 will then be loaded and made ready for Phase 1a. - Each member of the team will complete his whole shoot at one time. - In the event of a protest being upheld a re-shoot will be carried out 3 immediately. - 4 In the event of a tie, scores will be counted out by Phase 1a then 1b then 2a then 2b.